bpucker/KIPEs/README.md

 `--minreg` specifies the minimal proportion (0.0 - 1.0) of domains that need to be conserved.
 This filtering option should only be used to remove low quality hits.
 However, manual inspection of top hits with just a few amino acid substitutions is recommended.
 Sequences with amino acid substitutions in these domains might have lost the ancestral function of an enzyme, but could have gained a new one.

 `--pathway` can be used to provide the order of all steps in the pathway as a text file.
 One enzyme/gene name needs to be given per line and the names need to match the names of provided data files (bait sequence and residue/domain info files) excactly.If no information about the pathway genes/enzymes is provided, results will be sorted in alphabetical order.
 Enzyme/gene names missing from the pathway file will be appended to the provided list to avoid the loss of results.

+`--possibilities` specifies the number of different enzyme functions that are considered per sequence.
+This argument is relevant if looking for multiple different enzymes with high overall sequence similarity e.g. CHS/STS or F3H/FLS/LDOX.
+One sequence can be checked for the relevant amino acid residues of each of these enzymes to allow a high fidelity classification.